 Other ways to avoid mosquito bites include the following:

 Use insect repellent: “It disguises your own smell with something else less appealing to mosquitoes,” explains Paton.
 Pick formulations with at least 20 percent DEET, like Off Deep Woods Insect Repellent.
-If you’re trying to avoid liquids in your carry-on bag, try towelettes like those from Bug X. Always apply sunscreen first, repellent second.
+If you’re trying to avoid liquids in your carry-on bag, try towelettes like those from Off.
+Always apply sunscreen first, repellent second.
 Check the EPA’s post on finding the right repellent.

 Wear light colors: This is especially important at dawn and dusk—prime feeding time for mosquitoes.
 Cover up with lightweight, long-sleeve tops and pants.
 You can also pack clothing pre-treated with permethrin, a proven insect repellent.